 However, there is a misconception around us that the dead will be asked in the graves about their Lord, religion and messenger.
 This concept is a Satanic trick to make us idol worshipers based on man-made rules, and the true believers of God should avoid it as it does not make any sense as the dead will not come back until the day of resurrection.
-In addition, the dead cannot be helped on behalf of their relatives and friends on earth (3:91) since a barrier will separate them until the day of resurrection (23:100), and if the disbelievers ransom all that what is in the earth for their punishment on a Day of the Judgment will not be accepted from them (5:36).
+In addition, the dead cannot be helped on behalf of their relatives and friends on earth (3:91) since a barrier will separate them until a day of the resurrection (23:100), and if the disbelievers ransom all that what is in the earth for their punishment on a Day of the Judgment will not be accepted from them (5:36).

-However, there is a misconception about the intercession on the day of judgment which is also a Satanic trick to make us idol worshipers as well as not to make initiatives to develop our souls through practicing of God given rites in a right way.
-Our compensation is confirmed only through our individual’s appropriate belief and practices is so clear that there is no intercession or any other help from any other soul on the day of judgment in our God given religion, while He is swift in the reckoning.
+However, there is a misconception about the intercession on the day of judgment which is also a Satanic trick to make us idol worshipers as well as not to make initiatives to develop our souls through practices in a right way as given by God.
+Our compensation is confirmed only through our individual’s appropriate belief and practices making it clear that there is no intercession or any other help from any other soul on a day of the judgment in the God given religion, while He is swift in the reckoning.

 The review may give us a clear understanding of death and the compensation from the moment of death to the day of the final judgment.
-Now if we can reflect to death and frequently remember it, it may be a turning point for some of us to be the allies of God being protected from the trap of the Satan and his patrons to avoid the suffering at the moment of death, interim punishment between death and the day of judgment and the everlasting punishment followed by the final judgment upon resurrection.
+Now if we can reflect to death through frequent remembering of it, it may be a turning point for some of us to be the allies of God being protected from the trap of the Satan and his patrons to avoid the suffering at the moment of death, interim punishment between death and the day of judgment and the everlasting punishment followed by the final judgment upon resurrection.

-Therefore, those who have studied the Quran know that death is not a mystery while our compensation begins at the moment of death that becomes eternal followed by the final judgment on the Day of Resurrection, Who would have done this supreme justice with such a precision to compensate us for our works except God!
-Hence, He has taught prophet as well as us to implore Him to grant us an honorable departure as well as an honorable admittance, and if we could do that we would see our grand success:
+Therefore, those who have studied the Quran know that death is not a mystery, while our compensation begins at the moment of death that becomes eternal followed by the final judgment on a Day of the Resurrection, and Who would have done this supreme justice with such a precision to compensate us for our works except God!
+Hence, He has taught the prophet as well as us to implore Him to grant us an honorable departure as well as an honorable admittance, and if we could do that we would see our grand success:

 Peaceful Friday, salaam and God bless.